Back to myFutureNC main site

-Percentage of students beginning postsecondary at a North Carolina 2-year public institution who complete a degree or credential within 6 years
+Percentage of students beginning postsecondary education at a North Carolina 2-year public institution who complete a degree or credential within 6 years

 Filter by Demographic Group:

-Last updated: 2023
+Last updated: 2024

 = Top southern state :